 What exactly is Augmented Reality (AR)?

-Augmented Reality is where a person’s view of the real world is altered by having a computer-generated image superimposed on top of it.
+Augmented Reality (not to be confused with Virtual Reality or Artificial Intelligence) is where a person’s view of the real world is altered by having a computer-generated image superimposed on top of it.

 When it comes to Apple’s iOS update, you can do this by using the device’s camera.
 Just point it at something and you’ll be able to layer virtual images on top.